Get alerts of updates about «Quarantine and isolation»

 - Halls of residence/shared housing can be suitable accommodation if it is possible to keep a distance to other adults and older children.
 You should use communal areas as little as possible.
 The Municipal Medical Officer, or the person who contacts you on his or her behalf, can assess the suitability of accommodation for quarantine and arrange an alternative if necessary.

 - Student housing made available by the Student Association is probably not suitable as quarantine accommodation.
-Student housing belonging to Student Associations must be assessed under the exception in Section 5 second paragraph (d), which stipulates requirements for private rooms with their own toilet and kitchen, in order for the student to be able to complete their quarantine in student housing.
+Student housing belonging to Student Associations must be assessed under the exception in Section 5 fourth paragraph (a), which stipulates requirements for private rooms with their own toilet and kitchen, in order for the student to be able to complete their quarantine in student housing.

 - Overnight accommodation where you need to interact with other guests is not suitable for quarantine use.
 Staying in a motorhome, caravan, tent or cabin on campsite without a private bathroom/toilet and kitchen facilities is not acceptable for quarantine if you have to share these facilities with people other than your close contacts/travel companions.
 The same applies to staying at addresses where you have to share rooms/facilities with people other than those you normally live with, such as halls of residence and other accommodation with a shared bathroom or kitchen.